oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/04.Apps/calendar/01.Web/docs.en.md

 ![](en/calendar_edit_menu2.png)

 If you have multiple calendars, in your Disroot calendar app, you need to select to which calendar the event goes to.
 You can do that below the event title field.
-You can find these information by cliking on "more".
+You can find these information by clicking on "more".

 ![](en/calendar_edit_menu3.png)